Skip to main content

 Migrations

-With database migrations, Serverpod makes it easy to evolve your database schema.
-When you make changes to your project that should be reflected in your database, you need to create a migration.
-A migration is a set of SQL queries that are run to update the database.
-To create a migration, run serverpod create-migration
+Database migrations in Serverpod provide a way to safely evolve your database schema over time.
+When you make changes to your models that affect the database structure, you need to create a migration.
+A migration consists of SQL queries that update the database schema to match your model changes.

 $ cd magic_recipe/magic_recipe_server